Anytime-valid sequential testing for elicitable functionals via supermartingales

 Sequential testing goes back to \cite{MR13275}.
-A large body of literature on the subject exists, and martingale techniques have played an important role from the beginning; see Appendix~D in \cite{wau_ram_20} for an overview.
+A large body of literature on the subject exists, and martingale techniques have played an important role from the beginning.
+This is notable in the work of Darling, Lai, Robbins, and Siegmund going back to the 1960s, although the majority of their work was in a parametric context.
+We refer to Appendix~F in \cite{wau_ram_20} for a historical overview and numerous references.
 The concept of a test martingale was introduced in \cite{MR2849911}, and there has recently been a number of papers related to this circle of ideas, for instance \cite{howard2018timeuniform,howard2020timeuniform} which derive time-uniform confidence sequences and concentration bounds.
 In particular, the closely related notion of e-variables and e-processes have received significant attention; see e.g.\ \cite{gru_hei_koo_19,10.1214/20-AOS2020,xu_wang_ramdas_21,ram_ruf_lar_koo_20,MR4364897} as well as Remark~\ref{R_e_process} below.
-Most closely related to our paper is the work of \cite{wau_ram_20}, which develops anytime valid confidence sequences for the mean of a sequence of bounded random variables.
+Most closely related to our paper is the work of \cite{wau_ram_20}, which develops confidence sequences for the mean of a sequence of bounded random variables.
 That paper makes use of the same betting perspective, which enables the authors to obtain powerful confidence sequences.
 It also discusses various related strands of literature and the history of the subject.
 However, the authors do not consider other functionals beyond the mean, and they rely on the boundedness of the data in an essential way.